from the Rogers Mill

 After retirement, General Holm worked . . . — — Map (db m124307) WM

-In 1853 the settlers west of the Jordan River were advised by President Brigham Young to build a fort, to protect them from Indians.
-Thick walls of rock and adobe, with one gate surrounded two acres of land.
-Adobe partitions separated dwellings that . . . — — Map (db m40226) HM
+Upon the advice of Brigham Young, the first settlers west of the Jordan River built English Fort in 1853 for protection from Indians.
+Thick walls of rock and adobe with one gate surrounded the two acres of land.
+Adobe partitions separated the . . . — — Map (db m137520) HM

 In 1855, upon the counsel of Brigham Young, Joseph Harker, with John and Samuel Bennion, hand-dug the lower ditch to irrigate the farmland on the river bottoms west of the Jordan River.

 A small rock dam was constructed on the Jordan River at . . . — — Map (db m123573) HM

 On this site, 6200 South and Redwood Road, in the year 1905 stood the 64th District School House.
 It was a red brick building consisting of two large rooms on the west side and a single large room on the east side.